I Want a New Drug

 "I Want a New Drug" is a song by American rock band Huey Lewis and the News from their third album Sports.
-It is its second single, following the top-ten hit "Heart and Soul" in January 1984.
-The single reached number six on the U.S. Billboard Hot 100 and topped the Dance Club Play chart.
-It is a love song wherein the word "drug" has an intentionally open-ended meaning for the listener's interpretation, and became one of the band's signature songs.
+It was released as the album's second single in January 1984 as the follow up to their top-ten hit "Heart and Soul".
+The single reached number six on the U.S. Billboard Hot 100 and topped the Hot Dance Club Play chart.
+It is a love song wherein the word "drug" has an intentionally open-ended meaning for the listener's interpretation and is one of the band's signature songs.